-BROOKDALE has a policy and practice of staffing its assisted living facilities based on pre-set corporate labor budgets and profit margins without regard for residents' needs.
+Failure to Provide Reasonable Modifications in Its Staffing Policies, Practices and Procedures based on pre-set corporate labor budgets and profit margins without regard for residents' needs.
 BROOKDALE's policy and practice of understaffing its assisted living facilities in order to minimize its labor expenses and maximize its corporate profits has resulted in facilities that are chronically understaffed, and in which skeletal levels of staffing make it commonplace for residents with disabilities to go without the services, goods, facilities, privileges, advantages or accommodations for which they have paid.
 For example, staff are often unavailable or unable to assist residents with disabilities with activities of daily living including, inter alia, bathing, showering, toileting, transferring, taking medications, dressing, dining, and housekeeping.
 In addition, residents with disabilities are often denied full and equal access to and enjoyment of social and recreational activities, as well as transportation to off-site locations for appointments and other activities, because of the lack of a sufficient number of trained staff to assist residents with disabilities to participate in these activities.